Key Stage 2-4

 - Not limited by distance or time

-There’s no better place in the world to see giant pandas than at the Chengdu Research Base of Giant Panda Breeding.
-Participants will gain exclusive access to the research base, learning about the species and the centre’s preservation efforts.
-Ending the week with live interaction will enable students to tune into the Chinese New Year celebrations in Chengdu.
+There’s no other place in the world to see giant pandas than at the Chengdu Research Base of Giant Panda Breeding.
+Students will gain exclusive access to the research base, learning about the species and the centre’s preservation efforts.

 Day 1: The First Impression of Chengdu

-Students will be welcomed by their Chinese host and introduced to Chengdu’s ancient and modern history.
+Students will be welcomed by their host and introduced to Chinese culture

 Activity: Rubbing Picture